-- (1) The Commission may delegate functions that a prudent person acting in a like capacity and familiar with those matters could properly delegate under the circumstances but final authority to invest cannot be delegated. (§9-16-30(A)) - (2) The Commission must exercise reasonable care, skill, and caution in: - (a) Selecting an agent - (b) Establishing the scope and terms of the delegation, consistent with the purposes of the retirement program - (c) Periodically reviewing the agent's performance and compliance with the terms of the delegation. (§9-16-30(B)) - (3) A Commission member who complies with the above two subsections is not liable to the Retirement System or to its participants or beneficiaries for the decisions or actions of the agent to whom the function was delegated. (§9-16-30(D)) - (4) The Commission may delegate any of its functions to the CEO as it deems appropriate for efficient administration and when such delegation is consistent with South Carolina law. (§9-16-30(A)) - (5) The CEO is delegated the authority of the Commission necessary, reasonable and prudent to carry out the operation and management of the Commission as an agency and to implement the Commission's decisions and directives. (§9-16-315(G)) - (6) In accordance with §9-16-315(G), the Commission delegates to the CEO the authority to execute on behalf of the Commission any documents necessary to implement a final decision to invest.
+- (1) The Commission may delegate functions that a prudent person acting in a like capacity and familiar with those matters could properly delegate under the circumstances but final authority to invest cannot be delegated. (§9-16-30(A)) - (2) The Commission must exercise reasonable care, skill, and caution in: - (a) Selecting an agent - (b) Establishing the scope and terms of the delegation, consistent with the purposes of the retirement program - (c) Periodically reviewing the agent's performance and compliance with the terms of the delegation. (§9-16-30(B)) - (3) A Commission member who complies with the above two subsections is not liable to the Retirement System or to its participants or beneficiaries for the decisions or actions of the agent to whom the function was delegated. (§9-16-30(D)) - (4) The Commission may delegate any of its functions to the CEO as it deems appropriate for efficient administration and when such delegation is consistent with South Carolina law. (§9-16-30(A)). - (5) The CEO is delegated the authority of the Commission necessary, reasonable and prudent to carry out the operation and management of the Commission as an agency and to implement the Commission's decisions and directives. (§9-16-315(G)). - (6) In accordance with §9-16-315(G), the Commission delegates to the CEO the authority to execute on behalf of the Commission any documents necessary to implement a final decision to invest. - (7) Notwithstanding Section 9-16-30(A), the Commission may include a delegation to the Chief Investment Officer of the final authority to invest subject to the limitations set forth in §9-16-330(B) and the Investment Authority Delegation Policy as approved by the Commission.